The Caribou Ranch Story

 Some History on James William Guercio

-As a guitarist, bass player, arranger and composer, Chicago native James William Guercio, started in the music business with Dick Clark in 1962.
+As a guitarist, bass player, arranger, and composer, Chicago native James William Guercio, started in the music business with Dick Clark in 1962.
 Touring and performing with Gene Pitney, Brian Hyland, Del Shannon, Chuck Berry, Bobby Darin, and Chad and Jeremy.
 He was an original guitarist with Frank Zappa and The Mothers of Invention along with producing, arranging, and composing numerous hits for Chad and Jeremy and the Buckinghams.
-Guercio received a Grammy Award for his work as a music producer winning Album of the Year in 1969 for Blood, Sweat & Tears.
-In 1971, searching for the perfect environment for artists to record, Jim purchased the Caribou Ranch jut west of Boulder, Colorado to build what would become the legendary Caribou Ranch studio.
+Guercio received a Grammy Award for his work as a music producer, winning Album of the Year in 1969 for Blood, Sweat & Tears.
+In 1971, searching for the perfect environment for artists to record, Jim purchased the Caribou Ranch just west of Boulder, Colorado to build what would become the legendary Caribou Ranch studio.

-In 1972, Joe Walsh recorded the first album in the studio, the eponymous Barnstorm, with Grammy-winning producer and engineer Bill Szymczyk, in Guercio’s barn turned studio.
-The barn conversion was not complete at the time Walsh came into the studio, but the dirt floors only added to the ambiance.
-“Rocky Mountain Way” was the first song written and recorded at Caribou Ranch and soon word got out that Mr. Guercio had created a state of the art recording studio in an acoustically perfect setting.
+In 1972, Joe Walsh recorded the first album in the barn turned studio, the eponymous Barnstorm, with Grammy-winning producer and engineer Bill Szymczyk.
+The barn conversion was not complete at the time.
+Walsh came into the studio to find that the dirt floors only added to the ambiance and acoustics.
+“Rocky Mountain Way” was the first song written and recorded at Caribou Ranch and soon, word got out that Mr. Guercio had created a state-of-the-art recording studio in an acoustically perfect setting.

 In 1986, Guercio was the primary founder and shareholder of Country Music Television which was sold to Gaylord/Westinghouse in 1991.
 In 1990, the Guercios started acquiring property in southeastern Montana which has a current portfolio of over 60,000 acres.